julietten/RC_Car_With_Camera/README.md

 - **Arduino in the car:** C++ libraries SPI.h and RH_ASK.h
 - **Raspberry Pi:** Python packages RPi.GPIO, gpiozero, time, and os

+## Hardware Components:
+- (refer to the Schematics folder to see the connections)

+- **Controller:**
+- 433 MHz transmitter (in a transmitter and receiver pair)
+- joystick
+- 2x push buttons
+- 2x switches

+- **Car:**
+- 433 MHz receiver (in a transmitter and receiver pair)
+- 2x L298N motor drivers
+- 4x motors
+- Raspberry Pi camera module

 ## Microcontroller pinouts:

 ### Arduino in the controller: